Sunday, June 28, 2015

 Hannah and Jake

-My granddaughter was wearing a bright red tee shirt with “What would Jesus Do” printed on the front with denim shorts and gray tennis shoes.
+My granddaughter wore a bright red t-shirt with "What Would Jesus Do" printed on the front, denim shorts, and gray tennis shoes.

 I was wearing a white tee shirt with a Harley Davison motorcycle printed on the front (that I had purchased at the Harley Davidson Store in Gulf Shores, Alabama), with denim shorts, white tennis shoes, and white socks with American flag and USA on the neck of the socks.

-My daughter-in-law was wearing a long black skirt, mint green pull over top with black sandals.
+My daughter-in-law was wearing a long black skirt, a mint green pullover top, and black sandals.

-While my daughter-in-law was being interview Jake, Hannah and I walked over to the Gano/Bussell log cabin.
+While Jake, Hannah, and I were interviewing my daughter-in-law, we walked over to the Gano/Bussell log cabin.

-It is the oldest known structure in Tullahoma build about 1850.
+It is the oldest known structure in Tullahoma, built about 1850.

 Gano/Bussell Log Cabin